BDC Hamburger Icon

 Implementing a workplace monitoring system is not only about catching wayward employees; it ensures that your staff is aware of your expectations and that you’re paying attention to the activity within your company.

-What are the benefits of monitoring workers?
+What are the benefits of using employee monitoring tools?

-Monitoring employees can have several advantages, as long as you do it strategically and with specific goals in mind.
+Employee monitoring can have several advantages, as long as you do it strategically and with specific goals in mind.
 Here are some common monitoring benefits for business owners.

-Improving employee productivity
+Improved employee productivity

 Similarly, workforce metrics can help identify who might be working too much.
 Employee burnout is a huge productivity killer, so you want to address employees who are overworked as well.
 Encouraging employees to maintain a healthy work-life balance can improve productivity.

+ActivTrak’s State of the Workplace report found that 27 percent of employees risk attrition due to burnout or disengagement.
 If employee burnout affects your business, check out these 10 ways to avoid burnout in the workplace.

 One of the main reasons employers choose to implement employee monitoring software is its sheer power in providing data security.
 Protecting sensitive data is critical.
 For example, company data — such as private business files, account login details and customer records — is sensitive information that you can’t afford to lose in the hands of the wrong people.
 Employee monitoring tools help you review employee interactions with this data so you can ensure it is not being misused.